daniel-apolinario/microservices-graph/README.md

 | Externalized Configuration Probability | 50\% | Probability of a microservice application to implement externalized configuration pattern.|
 | Externalized Configuration Ratio | 40\% | Ratio of nodes using the externalized configuration.|
 | Connected nodes range for megaservice | 30-80\% | One node is a megaservice if a percentage of all nodes of this application call this service.|

+### Graph Dependency Evolution ###

+In this experiment, we established twenty releases (beyond the initial release) for the whole evolution of one application.
+The default changes during the evolution are limited to inclusion of nodes.
+We focus on implementing a simple evolution of a dependency graph through releases.
+We calculate the growth rate for each experimental unit that must be a percentage of nodes randomly chosen from a predefined range.
+After the number of new nodes to be added is calculated, we apply a distribution of the nodes into the number of releases.
+This distribution is random and balanced to avoid all the nodes to be included in a single release, considering a short iteration development.
+The number of releases is also taken into account.